myang35/WrightsEscape/README.md

 # WrightsEscape

-Garrison Bolick,
+Garrison Bolick
-Brenda Vang,
+Brenda Vang
-Kolby Viera,
+Kolby Viera
 Marvin Yang

 To beat the game, you must avoid the guards and the lights.